 DeKalb Corn Fest

-Corn Fest is one of the last, free, summer, music festivals among Illinois music and summer festivals in Illinois.
+Corn Fest is one of the last, free, summer, music festivals in Illinois.
 Well over 100,000 people from around Illinois and the Midwest attend the music festival over a three day weekend.
 This festival features a carnival complete with rides and games, food booths, free live music, kiddie korner with large inflatables, family entertainment and much more.
-Friday night is carnival wristband nights for the kids with unlimited rides from 6-10pm.
-Festival areas feature food and business vendor booths, and a beer garden
+Festival areas feature food and business vendor booths, and a beer garden.

-Each August, hundreds of thousands of people come to Central Illinois to experience all the entertainment and excitement that Decatur Celebration has to offer.
+Each August, hundreds of thousands of people come to Central Illinois to experience all the entertainment and excitement that the Decatur Celebration has to offer.
 Headliners cap off a weekend full of family fun with unique food vendors, 3 blocks of arts and crafts, a carnival, and something exciting around every corner.
 Please visit the website for a full list of performances.

 Cowden Pioneer Days

 This family friendly festival is set in the city park with plenty of carnival rides, craft vendors, flea market, foods, etc. There is also an IPRA sanctioned rodeo that takes place Friday.
 A demolition derby takes place on Saturday.
 You can also enjoy the arm wrestling.
 There will also be a large parade Saturday morning.
-Tour the historical cabins set in the park along with collections.
+Tour the historical cabins set in the park.